 |Start date||September 2017|

 FARSCOPE aims to train the next generation of innovators in the growing field of robotics and autonomous systems (RAS), identified as one of the UK’s 'eight great technologies' for future growth.
 Our four-year programme leads to the award of a joint PhD degree from both the University of Bristol and the University of the West of England.
 A PhD is a uniquely challenging and rewarding endeavour, especially in a cutting-edge field like RAS.

 We have enhanced the standard individual PhD in various ways to give you the best possible start on your RAS research and innovation career:

-You'll have your choice of specialist topics from over 50 academic supervisors.
-The centre is based at the Bristol Robotics Lab, the largest specialist robotics laboratory in the UK, plus you'll have access to all the combined facilities of both partner Universities.
+You'll have your choice of specialist topics from more than 50 academic supervisors.
+The centre is based at the Bristol Robotics Lab, the largest specialist robotics laboratory in the UK, plus you'll have access to all the combined facilities of both partner universities.

 Fees quoted are provisional, per annum and subject to annual increase.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 The FARSCOPE CDT programme has funds to support up to ten UK/EU students per year including fees, stipend (at standard RCUK rates), research and travel expenses.
 The programme has no internal funding for non-EU students, but any applications received from self-funded international students will be considered.

 Further information on funding for prospective UK, EU and international postgraduate students.

 - Specialist robotics topics (chosen from list of options)